Cremation with Service

 This is a lovely option and is being more and more requested.
 The family either boards a yacht with the cremains or has the cremains scattered in their absence.
 The longitude, latitude and time of the scattering is recorded and given to the family on a memorial certificate.

 Scattering at sea is a bonding and very freeing experience and we service hundreds families each year.
-Please contact us or our our sister company at San Diego Burial at Sea.
+Please refer to our sea burial information or contact us our our sister company at San Diego Burial at Sea.

-Special urns, know as biodegradable urns, may be used for scattering at sea.
-We have many to select from at our office.
+Special urns, know as biodegradable urns, may be used for scattering at sea and many are available to select from at our office.

 Scatter Cremains by Air

-Some decide to scatter by plane or balloon.
-It is unique way to depart.
+Some decide to scatter by plane or balloon, choosing a very unique way to depart.
 With balloon there are a couple of options – a tradition hot air balloon which takes family members or a smaller balloon just for the cremains.
 For the latter when the balloon reaches height – the skin freezes and bursts – scattering the cremains over the sky.

 Build an Artificial Reef